holistudio/holistudio.github.io/_posts/projects/2024-05-05-project_spaceship.markdown

 ### What are we trying to do?

-Imagine you start stacking a few Lego blocks and then an AI/robot starts stacking blocks alongside you.
-Ideally, the AI can intuitively pick up on what you are trying to build and suggest blocks towards your goal.
-Or even better, the AI's blocks inspire you to take your build in a different direction you never imagined beforehand!
+Imagine you start stacking a few Lego blocks and then an robotic arm* starts stacking blocks alongside you.
+Ideally, the robot's AI can intuitively pick up on what you are trying to build and suggest blocks towards your goal.
+Or even better, the AI's blocks inspire you to take your build into a different direction you never imagined beforehand!

-(This can happen in either the real-world with a robot arm stacking blocks OR a virtual/extended reality environment with 3D model blocks appearing wherever you/AI wants)

 What would it take to get such a human-AI co-creation system to work?
- - How would we train the AI to learn how to build different shapes, step-by-step?
+- How would we train the AI to to build different shapes, block-by-block step-by-step?
- - How would we train the AI to understand what shapes are being built, given only a few of them?
+- How would we train the AI to recognize what shapes are being built, given only a few of blocks placed in front of it?

 And on the other hand, how would it feel for human beings to interact with such an AI?
- - Could we do everything without verbal communication?
+- Could we build with the AI without any verbal communication or text prompts?
- - Would we really appreciate the AI's work or get annoyed?
+- Would we really appreciate the blocks placed by the AI or get annoyed?
- - Could we get inspired into new directions for making, or just converge with the AI on a single solution?
+- Could we get inspired into new directions for making something, or just converge with the AI on a single shape?
- - (Or will we let it just take over since it seems so much more intelligent than us?)
+- (Or will we let the AI take over since it seems so much more intelligent than us?)

 ### What is new about our approach?

 Large language models, like ChatGPT, point to new ways of verbally communicating with AI.
-Generative image AI, like Midjourney, point to new ways for designers to get assistance from AI through verbal language.
+Generative AI, like Midjourney, point to new ways for designers to iterate and curate design options with text prompts.

-But designs are not just defined by written words.
-And designers operate beyond the space of natural language.
+But designers operate beyond the space of natural language.
+Design is also a unique language on its own.

-Current state-of-the-art research on embodied AI focuses on related issues: how can AI develop a higher level reasoning and learn through multi-modal interactions with the world?
+Current research on embodied AI focuses on related issues.
+How can AI develop a higher level reasoning and learn through multi-modal interactions with the world?

-An embodied AI that can understand designers' intent and directly manipulate design models may present benefits and challenges to that AI's user experience.
-But we won't know until we really get there...
+An embodied AI that can understand designers' implicit intents and directly manipulate design models' components may present a new kind of user experience with its own benefits and challenges.
+But we won't know what those benefits and challenges are until we really get there...

 ### If we succeed, what difference do we think it will make?

-For now, this project serves as a "toy data experiment" for an embodied AI with human-in-the-loop.
+For now, I'll start by training an AI to build and identify shapes on [ShapeNet](https://huggingface.co/datasets/ShapeNet/ShapeNetCore).
+Then I'll make a Unity3D game where the user stacks blocks to make a common 3D shape and the AI can then stack a few more blocks.
+Hopefully the AI can correctly identify the shape being built and assists the user in completing that shape.
+This project will serve as a "toy data experiment" for an embodied AI co-creating with a human-in-the-loop.

-But it can one day lay the foundation for various applications for designers of all sorts: architectural designers during concept massing, product designers developing novel form factors, industrial engineers developing packaging...even making your own spaceship!
+But this toy data experiment approach can one day lead to various AI co-creation applications for designers of all sorts: architects during concept design, industrial designers developing manufacturing sequences...or a kid just making their own spaceship!

 ![spaceship-guy](/assets/img/spaceship/lego_guy.gif)